chandan5362/Information-retrieval/MUlti-Document Text summarizer/README.md

 # Multi-Document text summarizer
 A naive imolementation of Wordnet based Lesk-word sense disambiguation for text summarization

-__please make sure to install all the necessary dependencies.__
+__Please make sure to install all the necessary dependencies.__

+## Dataset
 Dataset is included in the file.
+For more information about the dataset, please visit this [website](https://www-nlpir.nist.gov/projects/duc/data/2004_data.html)

+## Setup
 To setup the environment run the following commands.

 ### 1. To create virtual environment run -